-The first part of the trail is quite monotonous and there isn’t much to see as a heavy cover of trees on the lakeside blocks everything.
-At times, the trees part a bit and the brilliant blues and greens of Lake Louise shine through.
-These are also good spots to rest up and click a few pics on the uphill climb.
+The first part of the trail is quite monotonous and a bit disappointing for people who expect to see gorgeous views of Lake Louise.
+The heavy cover of trees on the lakeside blocks almost everything for a good part of the hike.
+Occasionally, the trees part for a bit and the brilliant blues and greens of Lake Louise shine through.
+This is a good time to click a few pics and also briefly rest before continuing on the uphill climb.

 At this point, it’s very tempting to just sit there for a while and call it a day but I promise you, a better view awaits you.
 So, get your legs moving